PLC-Programmer/Roc/README.md

 <br/>

-# How to make a simple for-loop in Roc?
+# How to make a simple "for-loop" in Roc?

 or maybe similarly in other (purely) functional programming languages.